-The ambient air quality monitoring results for PM{10} at the various sites within the Wellington Region have been assessed in this report using the guideline of $50 \,\mu\text{g/m}^3$.
+The ambient air quality monitoring results for PM{10} at the various sites within the Wellington Region have been assessed in this report using the NES of 50 $\mu g/m^3$.

 Carbon monoxide is principally a concern because of its potential to replace oxygen molecules in haemoglobin resulting in adverse health effects.
 CO is produced from the following sources: